ChrisFajardo-TRI/HackathonMay2023/README.md

 My demo [notebook](PictureBookMaking.ipynb) allows human to input a story line by line, and for each line have LLM generate a related image generation prompt which stable diffusion then uses to generate an image.

+Story history is maintained by the LLM conversation history and style history is maintained by previous image.

 ## Run

 ### Setup Notes